AnyBody/anybody-tutorial/A_Getting_started_anyscript/lesson2.md

 ```

 Every object in AnyBody defined by some properties that are both mandatory (the
-template contains some default values) or optional (these properties are commented out).
+template contains some) or optional (these properties are commented out).
 You can delete all optional properties except for r0 and Axes0.

 For an `AnySeg` object `Mass` (segment mass) and `Jii` (diagonal elements of the inertia tensor) are the mandatory properties.
 Note that by default,